AGE IS AN ASSET; EXPERIENCE, A BENEFIT

 FUNDING AND SUPPORT

-Funding for the Senior Community Service Employment Program (SCSEP) of Coastline Elderly Services comes from Senior Service America, Incorporated, headquartered in Silver Spring , Maryland .
-Senior Service America is one of 18 nonprofit organizations awarded grants by the U.S. Department of Labor Employment and Training Administration (DOLETA) and is the largest federally-funded program for older adults who seek civic engagement plus employment and training assistance.
-Check out http://www.seniorserviceamerica.org/ for more information.
+Funding for the Senior Community Service Employment Program (SCSEP) of Coastline Elderly Services comes from the Center for Workforce Inclusion, headquartered in Silver Spring, Maryland.
+The Center for Workforce Inclusion is one of 18 nonprofit organizations awarded grants by the U.S. Department of Labor Employment and Training Administration (DOLETA) and is one of the largest federally-funded program for older adults who seek civic engagement plus employment and training assistance.
+Check out centerforworkforceinclusion.org for more information.